 Although they are very popular to eat for Easter, they can be enjoyed at any time of the year.
-These buns are sweet, citrusy rolls which are simple to make and are bursting with flavor!
+These buns are sweet, citrusy rolls that are simple to make and are bursting with flavor!
 We lightly spice the dough with cinnamon and nutmeg and studded with raisins.

 Then, we glaze them on top just a little bit to add some sweetness to them.
-They are perfect when served warm, as they are puffy, flaky and amazingly delicious.
+They are perfect when served warm, as they are puffy, flaky, and amazingly delicious.
 Once you bite into them, they simply melt in your mouth!

 Why are hot cross buns?